 With Kajabi, on the other hand, what you see is what you get.
 There are no hidden fees.
 Everything you need to build your business is built in: a website builder and hosting, a course builder, coaching tools, a payment processor, email marketing, a funnel builder, analytics, and more.

-To fully understand the value of Kajabi’s all-in-one tool set, let’s explore a few of its core features in more detail.
+To fully understand the value of Kajabi’s all-in-one toolset, let’s explore a few of its core features in more detail.

-Marketing and automations
+Marketing and automation

 Kajabi was built from the ground up with marketing at its core.
 Its mission: to equip knowledge entrepreneurs to easily monetize their skills and passions.
 To fulfill that mission, Kajabi gives you an entire suite of marketing and sales tools at no extra charge.
 These include: